 MI is a leading manufacturing company in the field of making jeans.
 MI manufactured and sold 10,000 pairs during the period.

-Following are information about company’s direct labor and their cost.
+Following is information about the company’s direct labor and its cost.

 Actual Hours/unit | Standard hours/unit | Actual rate/hour | Standard rate/hour | |